-If party one refuses or is unable to close their purchase on party two's property, or party one's own property sale for that matter, then party two is then not compelled to complete their contract on the property belonging to party one.
+If party one refuses or is unable to close their purchase on party two's property, or, for that matter, party one's own property sale, then party two is then not compelled to complete their contract on the property belonging to party one.

-If you enter into a house trading arrangement, thereby agreeing to buy the other guy's home unconditionally and he, for whatever reason, refuses to close on the purchase of your
+If you enter into a house trading arrangement, thereby agreeing to buy the other people's home unconditionally and, for whatever reason, they refuse to close on the purchase of your

 home, even though you're ready, willing and able to do so, you'd still